 According to the U.S. Centers for Disease Control and Prevention (CDC) , epilepsy is a disorder of the brain that causes a person to experience at least two seizures more than 24 hours apart.
 With epilepsy, there’s no apparent cause, such as medication, illicit drug activity or a metabolic imbalance, for the seizure.

-Andrew Lerman, M.D. , a neurologist with Baptist Health Neuroscience Center , says the most definitive way to diagnose epilepsy is with a video electroencephalogram, or EEG.
+Andrew Lerman, M.D. , a neurologist with Miami Neuroscience Institute , says the most definitive way to diagnose epilepsy is with a video electroencephalogram, or EEG.
 An EEG measures the brain’s electrical activity and the video component captures the body’s reaction to the abnormal brain activity.

 Other tests may also be performed to find or rule out other causes for the seizures.
 These tests include: